V4Fire/Client/src/super/i-block/state/README.md

    }
    ```

-The second way is preferred because it allows you to write more flexible code.
-Note that the non-standard `beforeRuntime` and `beforeDataCreate` hooks can only be used through a decorator.

 ### Component hook accessor

 All V4Fire components have a hook accessor that indicates which hook the component is currently in.